sara-sherif99/Dynamics_Dev_Plus/README.md

-# D365 Tools – Chrome Extension
+# Dynamics Dev + – Chrome Extension
 A powerful utility extension for Microsoft Dynamics 365 developers.
 This tool enhances the customization experience by adding helpful developer functions directly into the form UI.
 Compatible with On-premise (UCI and Classic) and Online enviroments.

 ## 🚀 Features